jeeva19/CSV2JSON/README.md

 # CSV2JSON
 conversion from csv to json using "csvtojson"

-npm install and run csvTojsonConverter
+npm install and run csvTojsonConverter either through terminal or npm start